wix-incubator/react-native-keyboard-input/README.md

 ## Usage

-There are 2 main parts to the necessary implementation:
+There are 2 main parts necessary for the implementation:

 ### 1. A keyboard component
 Create a component that you wish to use as a keyboard input.
 For example: